101 Cooking For Two

 Many larger grills now have a built-in smoking box; if not, use a cast-iron smoking box or aluminum foil packets of wood chips.

 I suggest hickory, but cherry, pecan, mesquite, and apple are commonly used.
-Some people like oak, but I'm not too fond of oak for this.
+Some people like oak, but I'm not fond of oak for ribs.

 Please see How to Set Up Your Gas Grill for Smoking and Low and Slow Cooking for more details and troubleshooting.